skip to content

 In this year a terrible and cruel pestilence /which has already lasted for three years/ has been rampant everywhere/that many people have died (…) And because the Jews were suspected/of having poisoned the wells/they have been persecuted/killed and killed in great numbers.

-Time and again there were violent attacks on and expulsions of the Jewish population (motivated by religious anti-Jewish | Christian and socio-economic factors) – especially in times of crisis – so that from the middle of the 15th century there were no longer any settled Jewish people in Leipzig.
-Municipal privileges de non tolerandis judaeis were issued to expel the Jewish population from the cities, above all to eliminate them as economic competitors in urban trade.
+Time and again there were violent attacks on and expulsions of the Jewish population motivated by religious anti-Jewish, Christian, and socio-economic factors – especially in times of crisis.
+Because of this from teh middle fo teh 15th century there were no longer and Jewiwsh people settled in Leipzig.
+Municipal privileges de non tolerandis judaeis were issued to expel the Jewish population from cities and, above all, to eliminate them as economic competitors in urban trade.
 Consequently, in the 16th and 17th centuries Jewish merchants, traders and pedlars were only allowed to stay in Leipzig three times a year during the trade fairs.

 In 1925, 12,594 people of Jewish denomination lived in Leipzig.
 In 1931, there were 17 synagogues of various orientations and prayer houses in the city – from liberal to reform Jewish to orthodox Judaism – as well as 8 Jewish charitable institutions.